gosub-com/Zurfur/README.md

 An array of expressions `[e1, e2, e3...]` is used to initialize a list and an array of pairs `[K1:V1, K2:V2, K3:V3...]` is used to initialize a map.
 Brackets `[]` are used for both arrays and maps.
 Curly braces are reserved for statement level constructs.
 Constructors can be called with `()`.
-The following are identical, although, the simplest form is preferred:
+The following are identical:

-    class MyPointXY(X int, Y int)
+    type MyPointXY(X int, Y int)
     @c Map<str, MyPointXY> = ["A": (1,2), "B": (3,4)]           // MyPointXY Constructor
     @d Map<str, MyPointXY> = ["A": (X:1,Y:2), "B": (X:3,Y:4)]   // MyPointXY field initializer
     @a = ["A": MyPointXY(1,2), "B": MyPointXY(3,4)]